KMAYAMA2/notes/content/people/Daniel Everett.md

 				- Gene ≠> Language
 			- Language = Semiotic object
 				- Culture ⇒ Language
-					- Language and speech exploited human bodies and brains
+					- **Language and speech exploited human bodies and brains**
 - Icons
 	- Icon-possessors quite possibly grasped a connection between form and meaning
 		- That is, what the icon is a visual representation of
 			- Penis shaped fishbone
 				- What is the significance of such iconic objects for the development of language?
 					- Chomsky: Language is a computational system, as set of structures embellished by local words.
 Such icons mean nothing.
-					- Everett: Language is about meaning and symbols.
-Computation is nothing more than an aid to communication.
+					- Everett: Language is about meaning and symbols. [[10-2g2c1d Computation is nothing more than an aid to communication |Computation is nothing more than an aid to communication]].
 Icons are vital to the reconstruction of the evolution of language.
 - Art, tools, and symbols
 	- Tools = Symbols
 		- Tools manifest ‘displacement’